AppOmni-Labs/event-maturity-matrix/docs/data-definition-reference.md

 An event_source defines retention with two properties; `duration` and `comments`.

-> When defining an event_source you should report the event_sources actual data instead of your experience with the service - keep this unbiased as possible.
+> When defining an event_source you should report the event_sources actual data instead of your experience with the service - keep this as unbiased as possible.

 The `duration` value accepts a string but please keep to a standard format of `{number} {days|weeks|years|hours|etc.}` if possible.
 Also, please add `comments` which helps with understanding the `duration` logs are kept within an event_source as well as any other pertinent information.